 If you’re like most people, your income varies slightly from month to month.
-Because of this, many financial planners and budget coaches have you play a guessing game when it comes to determining your income.
-Not with us.
-We want you to be exact.
-Rather than use an estimate of future earnings, try using actual earnings!
+However, you want your numbers to be as exact as possible.
+Rather than estimate your future earnings, try using actual earnings instead!

 So, at the top of your budget, go ahead and create a category for income.
-Add it all up, and jot the number down there.
-This represents all the money you have coming in.
+Add up all the money you made the previous month (or what you will make for the current month), and jot the number down there.
 Draw a line underneath it and move on to the next category.

 Step 3: Pay Yourself First

-Alright, now it’s time to determine your expenses.
+Alright, now it’s time to determine your expenses for the month.
 Place this section directly below the savings section on your budget worksheet.